 |155 mm howitzer wz.17 with a gun team (Warsaw, 3.
 5. 1939).|

 155 mm howitzers were towed by eight horses, using a limber put under a tail (a lower spade was folding forward in this purpose).
 In a transport position, the barrel was withdrawn to a rear of the craddle (the muzzle was aligned with the shield then), and the craddle was locked with the gunbed.
 The gun had lever brakes acting towards wheel rims, operated with a crank sticking out of the protective shield.

 The crew were 9 men (the commander, the layer, the breech operator, the loader, the ammunition keeper/fuse setter, two ammunition bearers and two helpers).
 Maximum rate of fire, for a short time, was 3 rounds/minute.
 Normal rate of fire was ¾ rounds/minute (45 rounds/hour).

 A point of quick indentification among other Polish artillery pieces with Schneider gunbed is curved shield, covering wheels.
-Similar shield, more gently curved, had Russian and Soviet M.1909 and M.1909/30 howitzers and Polish 120 mm wz.78/09/31 cannons, sharing the same gunbed – but most striking difference is strengthening muzzle collar and rectangular counterbalance above the breech in wz.
+Similar shield, more gently curved, had Russian and Soviet M.1909 and M.1909/30 howitzers and Polish 120 mm wz.78/09/31 cannons – but most striking difference is strengthening muzzle collar and rectangular counterbalance above the breech in wz.
 1917 (mle 1917) howitzer.
 Other details typical for wz.
-1917 howitzer were: a hood above the barrel on the inside of the shield, and gunsights window in the shield opening to a side (in M.1909-based guns: opening downwards).
+1917 howitzer were: a hood above the barrel on the inside of the shield, and gunsight window in the shield opening to a side (in M.1909 howitzers and their descendants: opening downwards).
 Besides, 120 mm cannons had longer barrel.

 |Ammunition used in Poland:|